-We put this on here to show that Movado can do utility chronographs when they feel like it.
+We put this on here to show that Movado men's watches can do utility when they feel like it.
 Of course, it’s still going to be fashionable as heck.

-With this piece, we get another all-black aesthetic with shocking laser blue accents on the dial and 3 subdials.
-The Dot is almost eerie in the way it seems to be looking at you.
-The controls on the side flow with the look and offer all the functionality you would expect in a chronograph, and the synthetic black band is built to last under any conditions.
+With this piece, we get another all-black aesthetic with shocking yellow accents on the dial and 3 subdials.
+The controls on the side flow with the look and offer all the functionality you would expect, and the leather black band is built to last under any conditions.

-Get the Movado Bold Black TR90 Chronograph for 37% off.
+Get the Movado Bold Black TR90 for 71% off.
 If these watches have whet your appetite for the Movado approach to fashion and luxury, we’ve got good news.
 Our catalogue is currently packed with beautiful pieces!